 Matt Silverberg, a percussionist and co-founder of the orchestra, said the idea came from the group’s president, Kenny Schuster, who assists with running a nonprofit that puts on Minnesota’s annual video game and music convention VGM CON.

-“We all said, ‘Hell yeah, we definitely want to do this,’” said Silverberg, a 30-year-old professional percussionist and marimba player.
+“We all said, ‘Hell, yeah, we definitely want to do this,’” said Silverberg, a 30-year-old professional percussionist and marimba player.

 Silverberg and his bandmates recruited members ranging from full-time musicians and music educators to amateur musicians, all of whom have a love of video games.
 A majority of the musicians are millennials, though there are some as young as high school students.

-On Friday at 7:30 p.m., the orchestra will perform in the auditorium for Humboldt High School in St. Paul.
+On Friday at 7:30 p.m., the orchestra will perform in the auditorium at Humboldt High School in St. Paul.
 The inaugural performance is titled “Power: On” and will feature the theme music from games including “Halo,” “Civilization,” “Myst” and more.
 It is free to attend and will be streamed online at twitch.tv/twincitiesgso.

-Bianca Najera, a professional flautist who also serves as a publicity director for the orchestra, said she thinks there’s a stronger connection and joy gamers can get out of performing video game music.
-Najera and some other orchestra members serve on a committee that arranges the music for their performances and decides which games they will perform.
+Bianca Najera, a professional flutist who also serves as a publicity director for the orchestra, said she thinks there’s a stronger connection and joy gamers can get out of performing video game music.
+Najera and other orchestra members serve on a committee that arranges the music for their performances and decides which games they will perform.